 However, this article wasn’t meant to be about specific trades, it was to come to the defense of Jim Buss – and Mike D’Antoni for that matter – who have received a lot of unwarranted criticism.

 Pretty much everyone thought this team was ready to contend.
 You can’t ask for a better off-season on paper than the Lakers had in 2012.
 But, of course, a title isn’t won on paper.

-The roster needs changes, pure and simple, and I have no doubt in my mind that those changes will be coming unless a miracle happens.
+The roster needs changes, pure and simple, and I have no doubt in my mind that those changes will be coming.

 And when those changes do come, remember that Jerry, Mitch and Jim are trying to right the ship in Los Angeles.
 Just like you, they don’t want to lose.
 They’re not afraid to spend money to win.
 Throw those myths out of the window right now.